MasterFacilityList/mfl_api/docs/02_developer_install.rst

 2. Activate the created vitualenv and run ``pip install -r requirements.``

-3. Run ``fab setup``
+3. Run the following commands sequentially:
-    Running this command will do the following:

-    * Create the database.
+    * fab setup_db
+        This creates the database and runs migrations.

-    * Run migrations.
+    * fab load_demo_data

-    * Load demo data if the project **DEBUG** attribute in settings is set to true .
+        This will load sample test data for the API if the project **DEBUG** attribute in settings is set to true .
+    * fab recreate_search_index
+        Creates an Elasticsearch  index.
+Before running this command ensure that Elasticsearch is up and running.

 **B: Installing the system**

-2. Activate the virtualenv and run ``python setup.py install`` while in the project folder.
+    Activate the virtualenv and run ``python setup.py install`` while in the project folder.

 .. toctree::